NelsonAPenn/BillTracker/README.md

 A suite of programs which is designed to:

 - scrape all bills from my email
-- add them to my financial tracking spreadsheet
+- add them to my financial tracking spreadsheet (eventually)
 - send payment requests to my roommates for their portions of each bill
-- unleash the `kraken` on them if they don't pay before the due date

 ## Structure